-- Response to prompt (80%): post length (minimum 300 words), content, grammar, and punctuation - Reply to peer (20%): should be at least 50 words or 3 complete sentences and should mention something specific from the post that you are responding to (more than "Good job!" or "Good analysis.")
+- Response to prompt (80%): post length (minimum 300 words), content, grammar, and punctuation - Reply to peer (20%): should be at least 50 words or 3 complete sentences

 Keep in mind that your discussion forum postings will be seen by other members of the course.
 Care should be taken when determining what to post.